m12t/go-notes/go_notes.md

 - Interfaces are a mapping of methods to concrete types.
 In other words, interfaces are a named collection of method signatures for a type.
 -

+### channels
+- send operations on _unbuffered_ channels do block.
+- send operations on _buffered_ channels do NOT block, _unless_ the channel is full.

 ### concurrency
 - A data race is UB when 2 or more goroutines access the same variable and at least one of those is a write.